espressif/vscode-esp-idf-extension/docs/WSL.md

 # **Configure the ESP-IDF extension as explained in the [Install](./tutorial/install.md) tutorial or in [Setup](./SETUP.md) documentation.**

-> **Note**: Running the setup from WSL could override the Windows host machine configuration settings since it is using the User Settings by default.
+> **Note**: Running the setup from WSL could override the Windows host machine configuration settings since it is using your Settings by default.
 Consider saving settings to a workspace or workspace folder with the **ESP-IDF: Select where to Save Configuration Settings** command as described in the [working with multiple projects document](./MULTI_PROJECTS.md).

 Create an ESP-IDF Project and use ESP-IDF extension features.
 You can follow the [WSL Tutorial](./tutorial/wsl.md#practice) for an example.